jamestiotio/cse/pa/PA2/README.md

 The aforementioned authentication protocol is vulnerable to replay/playback attacks and susceptible to man-in-the-middle attacks for both sides (i.e., server does not know if it is talking to a live client and client does not know if it is talking to a live server), and the server cannot authenticate the client.
 The first issue can be solved via using freshly-generated nonces, which would be different for every session (which would prevent any malicious parties from just replaying or passing the messages back-and-forth in an attempt to either obtain the messages or perform malicious DDoS-related attacks).
 The second issue can be solved via login credentials (not using signed client certificates, which actually does not make sense in real life).

+This implementation supports data confidentiality, data integrity and data origin authentication, as well as replay protection.
+The login system also ensures network-level peer authentication since connecting users/clients will be required to authenticate themselves before a session is established with the server.

 These would be the appropriate space-time diagrams of our corrected authentication protocol specifications:

 - AP: ![Fixed Authentication Protocol](docs/fixed_ap.png)